Reviews You Can Rely On

 Doesn't work well on uneven terrain

 The SteelSeries Rival 3 wired mouse impressed us with its high precision & accuracy and its generous button programmability.
 The Rival 3's TrueMove Core Sensor performed exceptionally throughout our CPI precision and accuracy tests, which were scientifically conducted with a linear slide machine and CPI analyzer software.
-Tracking and precision prowess on this mouse should be more than enough for basic office work and browsing and even exact enough for some CAD work and 3D modeling programs.
+“I would say the tracking and precision prowess on this mouse is more than enough for basic office work and web browsing,” mentions our reviewer, and it may even be exact enough for some CAD work and 3D modeling programs.
 The Rival 3 also has five programmable buttons in addition to the scroll wheel, with included software allowing you to set up bindings to launch applications, configurations, OS shortcuts, record macros, and essentially anything else you want a mouse button to do.
-For fans of RGB lights, this product has you covered with three customizable lighting zones with different effects and presets configurable for each one.
+To add a little pizzazz, this product has you covered with three customizable lighting zones with different effects and presets configurable for each one, and our reviewer confessed, “I'm a big fan of the RGB lights.”

 The downsides of the SteelSeries Rival 3 are few, but we did experience what was a somewhat disconcerting and presumably false positive malware detection alert from this mouse's software, and we've read reports of others receiving similar notifications when installing SteelSeries software products.
 Our second gripe is with this mouse's poor performance on uneven surfaces.
-While the Rival 3 performed in the above-average range of compatibility with the multitude of surfaces we tested it on, it had more trouble with uneven surfaces and gaps than any other mouse in the review.
+While the Rival 3 performed in the above-average range of compatibility with the multitude of surfaces we tested it on, it had less consistency on uneven surfaces and gaps, with one of our testers saying, “I had more trouble with this model than any other mouse I used.”
 This mouse may frustrate you if you frequently work from makeshift desks and couches.
 If you want something that excels across even more terrain, check out the Razer Basilisk V3.

 The SteelSeries Rival 3 was a strong performer throughout most of our testing, earning its place on the podium.